We require a good Upper Second Class Honours degree or international equivalent in an electrical and electronic engineering discipline.

-To progress to the second year, you must be performing at Distinction Level.
-Students who do not meet the criteria to progress to the second year will be automatically converted to the one year course.
+To progress to the second year of this course, we usually require performance at Distinction Level.
+Students who do not meet the criteria to progress to the second year will instead graduate with the one-year Electrical Power Systems Engineering MSc or an alternative appropriate qualification.

 Months of entry